 Research

-Colin has been a researcher on many clinical trials on smoking and vaping.
+Colin has been an investigator on many clinical trials on smoking and vaping.
 We are looking forward to the publication of our latest study at the National Drug and Alcohol Centre, University of New South Wales, Sydney, later this year:

 Adding an electronic-cigarette to standard behavioural treatment for low-socioeconomic status smokers: A randomised trial